githubtraining/innersource/responses/12_metrics-answer.md

 ### :keyboard: Activity: Review measurement techniques

 1. Review the changes in the `Files changed` tab
+2. Approve this pull request (if needed)
-2. Merge this pull request
+3. Merge this pull request
-3. Delete the branch
+4. Delete the branch

 <hr>
 <h3 align="center">I'll respond when you merge this pull request.</h3>